stefanvictora/hue-scheduler/README.md

 ### How Does Hue Scheduler Compare to Adaptive Lighting?

-Both approaches try to automate your lights' state according to the time of day.
-However, Adaptive Lighting only updates the color temperature and brightness of your lights throughout the day, while Hue Scheduler additionally gives you control over your lights' color, and even on-state.
-Furthermore, while Adaptive Lighting continuously updates your lights' state with little manual control, Hue Scheduler gives you more freedom to configure your own schedule with multiple custom interpolations all in a single easy to write configuration file.
+Both Adaptive Lighting and Hue Scheduler aim to automate the state of your lights based on the time of day.
+However, there are key differences:

+- **Control Over Light Properties**: Adaptive Lighting primarily adjusts the color temperature and brightness of your lights.
+In contrast, Hue Scheduler offers extended control, allowing you to also set specific colors and manage the on-state of your lights.

+- **Flexibility and Customization**: Adaptive Lighting operates with a continuous adjustment mechanism, offering limited manual intervention.
+Hue Scheduler, on the other hand, provides a more hands-on approach, empowering you with the flexibility to define your own schedule.
+You can even introduce multiple custom interpolations, all through a single, user-friendly configuration file.

 ### Does Hue Scheduler Access The Internet?